 Government entities have certain caps and immunities in place against lawsuits, and it can be complex to file suits against them.
 In addition, you’ll be working under tight deadlines to take the right steps.

-That’s why, when you’re injured in a construction-related accident, it’s essential that you seek the services of a qualified injury lawyer.
+That’s why, when you’re injured in a construction-related accident, it’s essential that you seek the services of a construction accident lawyer.
 If you experience such an incident in West Virginia, Stewart Bell, PLLC is here to help with decades of experience and a track record of success.
 Get in touch with us today to learn how we can help your case.